Josh-Tracy/Kubernetes-Home-Lab/roles/configure_hosts/README.md

 * Create vault.pass in the playbook directory with a password that will be used to encrypt and decrypt with ansible vault
 * Create a .gitignore file and place the name of the vault.pass file in it
+* vi /etc/ansible/ansible.cfg and change the "vault_password_file = /home/user/kubernetes/Kubernetes-Home-Lab/pass.vault" To match your vault.pass file path
+* mkpasswd --method=SHA-512 ( Copy this hashed password when you're done with this command)
-* Run "ansible-vault encrypt_string --vault-password-file pass.vault 'password_to_encrypt' --name 'root_password'"
+* Run "ansible-vault encrypt_string 'hashed_password_to_encrypt' --name 'root_password'" ( The above command prevents you from using "--vault-password-file" in your command )

 Requirements
 ------------